halcwb/GenUnitApp/README.md

 ## Build

 To build the app use `.\build.sh build` or `build.cmd build`.
 Except for `node.js` there are no other dependencies.
+Build targets can be listed by `.\build.sh -lt`.
+The windows equivalent is `build.cmd`.

 ### Node.js
 The client build requires that `node.js` is installed.
 The current release